Prem-ium/youtube-analytics-bot/README.md

 5. Click Create Credentials -> OAuth Credentials -> Desktop Application -> Go through setup.
 6. Download JSON, name it `CLIENT_SECRET.json` and place the file inside the same folder as the progran.
 7. Create Credentials -> API Key -> Copy and Assign Key to .env variable `YOUTUBE_API_KEY`

+#### Discord Bot
+1. Go to https://discord.com/developers/ and create a new application.
+Name it YouTube Apprise or whatever you wish, accept terms.
+2. Open the application -> OAuth2 -> URL Generator
+3. Within Scopes, click 'Bot' and within Bot Permissions
+4. Enable Text Permissions such as Send Messages & Read Message History.
+5. Enable General Permissions such as View Server Insights.
+6. Copy the generated link below Permissions and enter it in browser.
+Add the bot to your server of choice (preferably your very own PRIVATE Discord server, as sensitive information such as revenue and CPM is accessibly through bot commands)
+7. (Optional) Add a pretty pfp image for your bot in Rich Presence.
+8. Return to OAuth2, reset Client Secret, and retrieve the token and assign it to `DISCORD_TOKEN` env variable.

 ## Installation
 The bot can be run using Python & Docker.